-Owners say the biggest drawback of a 10-inch chop saw is the smaller capacity, even if to only cut an occasional oversized board.
-A 12-inch compound miter saw is a good compromise for extra capacity without bumping up to a sliding saw.
-In the Journal of Light Construction, Andy Beasley explains, "Sliding miter saws are more versatile, but they're expensive and bulky...
+Owners say the biggest drawback of a 10-inch chop saw is its small capacity.
+However, if you only need to cut an occasional oversized board, it's not necessarily worth shelling out $400 or more for a sliding miter saw.
+For owners in this position, a 12-inch compound miter saw is a good compromise.
+In the Journal of Light Construction, Andy Beasley explains, "Sliding miter saws are more versatile, but they're expensive and bulky.
 If you can get by without the wide horizontal cutting capacity afforded by a slider, a 12-inch chop saw can save you a pile of money."
-Editors at Wood Magazine agree, saying even a single-bevel saw this size will handle nearly all the woodworking tasks you can find for it around your home.

 With one of the largest capacities of a non-sliding saw, the DeWalt DW715 (Est. $220) can chop up to 6.5-inch baseboard placed vertically against the fence.
 Like the smaller DeWalt DW713 (Est. $220) (described in our discussion of the best 10-inch compound miter saws), this 15-amp, single-bevel saw can make mitered cuts of up to 50 degrees in either direction and beveled cuts of up to 48 degrees.
 It has three firm bevel stops and 11 miter stops, plus a detent override that lets you lock in a custom angle.